Descent098/PYTH-101/3. Loops/readme.md

 For loops are a bit more complicated than while loops.
 They loop based on *iterables*, which are things in python that you can *iterate over*.
 Collections such as lists, and tuples (and even strings) are examples of *iterables*.
+The *terminating condition* during for loops is when you hit the end of the iterable (i.e. the last element in a list).